Const-me/pCloud/Readme.md

 This project is not actively maintained.
-The repository contains unofficial .NET implementation of the pCloud storage, https://pcloud.com/
+This repository contains unofficial .NET implementation of the [pCloud](https://pcloud.com/) SDK.
+I've used API documentation from there: https://docs.pcloud.com/The binaries [are on NuGet](https://www.nuget.org/packages/pCloud/).